Skip to main content

 </group>

-3.2 Pass the contents of the audit-log file as input to the /var/ossec/bin/wazuh-logtest executable:
+3.2.
+Pass the content of the audit log file as input to the /var/ossec/bin/wazuh-logtest executable:

 cat /var/ossec/logs/audit.log | /var/ossec/bin/wazuh-logtest

-The response will show the result of event parsing in JSON format, for example:
+The response will show the event parsing result in JSON format, for example:

 **Phase 1: Completed pre-decoding.